WATCH OUR STONE AND BRICK VENEER TUTORIAL VIDEOS

 Q. Is manufactured stone cheaper than natural stone?

-A. Yes, installing manufactured stone is 1/3 to 1/2 the cost of installing natural stone.
+A. Yes, installing manufactured stone is typically less expensive than installing natural stone.
 This is because it is light weight and does not require any footings, foundation, or wall ties.
 This also reduces the installation time and has a 2% waste factor vs. 10% or more for natural stone.

 Q. What kind of surface do you apply manufactured stone to?